 Recently a caregiver named Karen told me she felt obligated to care for her cranky elderly mother (whom she loved but never really liked), because she suspected mild dementia and worried about leaving her alone.
-I told her how important it is to have her mother evaluated by a dementia specialist immediately because with early diagnosis and treatment the dementia can be masked/slowed down in most people.
+I told her how important it is to have her mother evaluated by a dementia specialist immediately because with early diagnosis and treatment, dementia can be slowed down and symptoms can be managed in some patients.

 I loved my own challenging elderly father, but I didn't like him as he was so hard to care for with his lifelong nasty temper, narrow-mindedness and angry outbursts.
 He had never used the "F" word his whole life (my mother would have slapped him silly), but when I took care of him and he got mad, suddenly it was every other word to me.
 I'd cry and beg him to stop berating me, just hating him for treating me so badly.